subirvarma/GeneralCognitics/_posts/ofdm.md

 Note the time domain version of the sinc has zeroes at $nT$ for integer values of $n$, and this property is very useful when sending a train of pulses back to back, separated by the period $T$.
 The above figure shows the resulting waveform when the bit sequence 1011 iis transmitted using sinc pulses.
 Just as in the case of square pulses, the signal for a particular pulse leaks over to other pulses, but with one big distinction: The peak of a pulse, co-incides with the zeroes of all the neighboring pulses!
 This property follows from the fact that the sinc has zeroes at integer multiples of $T$.
 This property implies that is no inter symbol interference between neighboring sinc pulses, even when they are stacked next to each other at intervals of ${1\over T}$.

-Based on this property, Nyquist proposed that the filters $G(f)$ and $R(f)$ should be deisgned in such a way so that the system response $G(f)H(f)R(f)$ should be such that the resulting frequency response is a square wave.
+Based on this property, Nyquist proposed that the filters $G(f)$ and $R(f)$ should be deisgned in such a way so that the product $G(f)H(f)R(f)$ results in a frequency response which is a square wave.
 This would ensure that is a signal is sent into the system, then its output pulse shape $y(t)$ would be a sinc function, with zero Inter Symbol Interference.
-In order to make the G(f)$ and $R(f)$ filters realizable using circuitry, he derived a slightly modified form of the sinc pulse, now known as a Raised Cosine Pulse, and these are in use for digital communications even today.
+In order to make the $G(f)$ and $R(f)$ filters realizable using circuitry, he derived a slightly modified form of the sinc pulse, now known as a Raised Cosine Pulse, and these are in use for digital communications even today.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm31.png)